PhotoNomad0/tCoreIntegrationTest/README.md

 ```

 Uses Mocha test framework so tests are run sequentially and in order.
 Tests look quite similar to `jest`.
+Test result are placed in logging: log0.txt has incremental overall status for all tests.  logN.txt is detailed status for test N.

 ## Enabling/Disabling Suites/Tests